 I used to get colds all – the – time in my early to mid 20’s.
-At least twice a year I’d get so sick that I would completely lose my voice and it would take two weeks to feel completely better.
-Taking time off of work was tough on both my finances and my employer.
-If only I had known then what I know now, those sick days probably would’ve never been needed.
+At least twice a year I’d get so sick that I would completely lose my voice and it would take two weeks to feel completely back to normal again.
+If I had known then what I know now, those two-week colds would have never existed!

 The secret is being able to listen to what your body is telling you.
 If you feel any of the following symptoms, you may be coming down with something: